Should you get the small 38mm or large 42mm Apple Watch? Here's how to choose!

 Who should get the 42mm Apple Watch?

-If you have a small wrist and want the Apple Watch to look big, if you have a large wrist and you want the Apple Watch to look as big as possible, or if you like bigger watches in general, you should get the 42mm Apple Watch.
+If you have a small wrist and want the Apple Watch to look big, if you have a large wrist and you want the Apple Watch to look as big as possible, if you have vision requirements that benefit from bigger graphics, you want a longer-lasting battery, or if you like bigger watches in general, you should get the 42mm Apple Watch.